MRtrix3/mrtrix3/docs/reference/commands/mrdegibbs.rst

 Options
 -------

--  **-volume** perform the correction using the 3D volume-wise extension proposed by Bautista et al. (see references below).
-This is appropriate for images acquired using 3D Fourier encoding, rather than 2D multi-slice.
+-  **-mode type** specify the mode of operation.
+Valid choices are: 2d, 3d (default: 2d).
+The 2d mode corresponds to the original slice-wise approach as propoosed by Kellner et al., appropriate for images acquired using 2D muli-slice approaches.
+The 3d mode corresponds to the 3D volume-wise extension proposed by Bautista et al., which is appropriate for images acquired using 3D Fourier encoding.

 -  **-axes list** select the slice axes (default: 0,1 - i.e. x-y).
-Select all 3 spatial axes for 3D operation, i.e. 0:2 or 0,1,2.
+Select all 3 spatial axes for 3D operation, i.e. 0:2 or 0,1,2 (this is equivalent to '-mode 3d').

 -  **-nshifts value** discretization of subpixel spacing (default: 20).